 Some professional dome manufacturers are willing to put their claims to the test, including direct aid to Haiti.
 American Ingenuity warranties their domes against structural damage due to hurricanes, earthquakes and tornadoes.
 From the A.I.
 Warranty: “Your dome home is designed to withstand the powerful forces of nature.
 American Ingenuity’s warranty or guarantee assures against any structural storm damage as a result of the ravages of tornadoes, earthquakes, hurricanes regardless of the force.
 Such a warranty has been unheard of in the construction industry until now. [...]
 The founder of American Ingenuity, Michael Busick, manufactured and built his first concrete dome in 1976.
 Since then no American Ingenuity Dome has suffered any structural damage due to hurricanes, tornadoes or earthquakes.”
 Pacific Domes has made a one-time offer of up to 50% off list prices to send shelters to Haiti and will match donations made to World Shelters, World Shelters has its own international earthquake disaster reliefeffort involving geodesic structures and is supported by Humbolt State University class Engineering 305 Appropriate Technology.
 Monolithic Domes does not manufacture geodesic domes.
 Monolithic domes are manufactured by inflating a hemispherical shape then covering that shape with steel-reinforced concrete and insulation.
 What a Monolithic dome might lack in being mobile, it compensates for in being durable.
 Monolithic Domes were inspired by a 1950s lecture by Fuller.
 Monolithic Domes and musician Won-G had planned to build Monolithic domes in Haiti several weeks before the earthquake.
 This dome will house five hundred and is part of the One Dome at a Time project.

 While before-the-fact claims about geodesic domes and earthquakes are easy to find, after-the-fact accounts of geodesic domes and earthquakes are difficult to find.
 The Materials Park Building of ASM International is housed under a geodesic dome raised in 1959.
-This dome was designed by William Hunt Eisenman, John Terence Kelly, and Fuller.
+This dome was designed by T. C. Howard, William Hunt Eisenman and John Terence Kelly.
 It was manufactured by the North American Aviation Company.
 The ASM dome weathered a 5.0 M earthquake on 31 January 1986.
 The extent of the damage was the sheering of a few bolts.
 In this single case, it appears Fuller’s claims about geodesic domes and earthquakes is accurate.

 Geodesic domes may or may not have more integrity in an earthquake than other structures.
 They have not been tested enough to make further claims.
 But geodesic domes as emergency shelters are well tested and could be part of relief efforts in Haiti and elsewhere.